NextAcademy/til_engineering/_posts/2017-11-27-web-design-workflow-basics.md

   2. Write CSS:
   + Depending on how you organize your CSS (SMACSS, OOCSS, BEM, etc) you'll want to have a systemized way of writing your css.
   3. Write Javascript:
   + Some designers write the Javascript before any styling, and some after.
-IMO this is up to personal preference, choose whichever makes more sense to you.
+IMO this is up to personal preference, choose whichever makes more sense to your work.
   4. Test and verify functionality
+  + Once you're done, verify that the page is working as intended, this means checking for mobile responsiveness (phone & tablets), checking URLs, re-read copy for typos.
 >

 ### **Launch**
+You've completed the page, it's time to launch the page!

+>
+  **Actions:**
-- Final polish
+  1. Final polish
-- Push to live
+  2. Push to live
-- Test
-- Browserstack
+  3. Test live using BrowserStack
+>

+***
 >